cite-architecture/lcs-scs/README.md

 ## Using, building, testing

-`lcs-scs` is compiled for both the JVM and ScalaJS using scala 2.10, 2.11 and 2.12.
+`lcs-scs` is compiled for both the JVM and ScalaJS using 2.12.

 To build from source and test for a given version, use normal sbt commands (`compile`, `test` ...).